 • Boga – This onion for organic production is a mid-early variety for growing from sets, and combines high productivity with mildew resistance.

-• Blanched celery Cumbia (Bejo 3163) has very healthy foliage, and is resistant to Septoria, making it ideal for autumn cropping and organic cultivation.
+• Blanched celery Cumbia (Bejo 3163) has very healthy foliage, and is intermediate resistant to Septoria, making it ideal for autumn cropping and organic cultivation.

 More than 200 varieties are available as organic seed, and with 22 years experience, Bejo has learned and applied best practice from both organic and conventional production systems.
 This is becoming increasingly important as the options for chemical seed treatments are reduced, and the company has invested heavily in new technology to inspect, sort and process seed.
 As a result Bejo are now specialists in non-chemical seed treatments, including the use of hot water treatment and steam vacuum cleaning to remove seed-borne diseases.